leekelleher/umbraco-contentment/.github/README.md

 [Documentation for each of the components - with screenshots, use-cases and code examples - can be found in the /docs folder](../docs/).

 Please note, you may find other components within Contentment that have not yet been documented.<br>
-_Let's call those "undocumented features"._
+_Let's call those "life's little surprises"._

 ### Support